 You can use WebAdvisor to search for classes and save them in a Preferred Sections list, which is like a shopping cart.
-When it comes time to register, you can return to this list to easily complete your registration.
+When it comes time to register on July 28 and July 30, you can return to this list to easily complete your registration.

 1. Go to webadvisor.lclark.edu.

 2. Log in using your WebAdvisor User ID and password.